Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 - [x] Make goblin surf on flying fish

 ## Milestone 12 - Stage select
+- [ ] Make a main game scene which handles the title screen and menus
 - [ ] Extract a reusable stage scene, consisting of terrain, trees, paths etc
+- [ ] Make a StageHolder node with WorldEnvironment, Camera and Light
-- [ ] Make a main game scene which handles the HUD and pause menu
+- [ ] Use a stage in the StageHolder as a nice background for the title screen and menus
+- [ ] Add a title screen, which detects controller device via start button
 - [ ] Add a stage select menu
-- [ ] Make lose condition and win condition for stage

-## Milestone 13  - Expansion
+## Milestone 13  - Stage Expansion
 - [ ] create a cute goblin village (model a small house, 3 of which makes a village)
 - [ ] with little baby goblins in cribs (model a crib with a cute baby in it, 20 of which make a nice target for the monsters to attack)
 - [ ] make an attack animation when reaching the goal
 - [ ] make the baby goblin and the attacking monster disappear
 - [ ] make a baby goblin counter
-- [ ] create true level terrain, with water for the fish-folk to crawl out of
+- [ ] Make lose condition and win condition for stage

 ## Looking forward - Damage types and upgrades